AllisonSchroeder/DUNE_ND_GeoEff/README.md

     cacheEtrue.loadFunctions("Splines_FDEventRateAtND_ETrue.root", FunctionType::ETrue);
     ```
     and `EnuTrue[i_iwritten]` is the true neutrino energy of the event and `OAPos` is the corresponding off-axis position within the ND.

+    -> use this function if you need to cross check any miss-match in the final result is not due to this step of the analysis.

   - hadron energy and lepton energy `FDEventRateAtND(Ehad, Elep, OAPos)` : 1 given neutrino event has a specific hadron energy deposited inside the detector and a given muon energy; this can be further used in order to define this event rate function for a fixed hadron energy and muon energy
     ```bash